davidtucker/core/README.md

 #### What does TC39 committee do?

 >[TC39](https://github.com/tc39/proposals) is the committee that evolves JavaScript.
-Its members are companies (among others, all major browser vendors).
-TC39 meets regularly, its meetings are attended by delegates that members send and by invited experts.<br><br>Each proposal for an ECMAScript feature goes through the following maturity stages, starting with stage 0.
+Their members are companies (among others, all major browser vendors).
+TC39 members meet regularly, and their meetings are attended by delegates who are sent and invited by experts.<br><br>Each proposal for an ECMAScript feature goes through the following maturity stages, starting with stage 0.
 The progression from one stage to the next one must be approved by TC39.<br><br>
 ***Source of Quote: [2ality.com](https://2ality.com/2015/11/tc39-process.html)***

 #### What is the relationship between BabelJS and TC39?

 New Javascript features are only implemented by BabelJS if they reach Stage-1 in the TC39 committee.
-In short, TC39 invents new features, passes them to the next stage or discards them and Babel makes sure that can be used in not supported Browser`s.
+In short, TC39 invents new features, passes them to the next stage or discards them and Babel makes sure that can be used in not supported Browsers.
 This allows TC39 to detect design flaws early and even get feedback from the Community whether the new feature is accepted or not.

 <em>***Note:*** Exactly the same is applied to Typescript.
 Only features will be implemented by Typescript which reached Stage-3 on TC39.
 There is one exception I can remember and that is the [@decorators](https://github.com/tc39/proposal-decorators)(stage-2) proposal.</em>